andreeeeaaaaas/my-digital-space/_pages/studio.md

 id: studio
 permalink: /studio
 ---
-> A showcase of the things I create or work on in my 'me-time'
+<div class="callout">A showcase of the things I create or work on in my 'me-time'</div>

 <div>
   {% assign current_project = site.pages | where: "date", "Now" %}